Kava-Labs/kava/docs/core/proto-docs.md

 ### CommunityPoolLendWithdrawProposal
-CommunityPoolLendWithdrawProposal withdraws a lend position back to the community pool
+CommunityPoolLendWithdrawProposal withdraws a lend position back to the community pool This proposal exists primarily to allow committees to repay community pool cdp debts.

 | Field | Type | Label | Description |